gaccettola/mortis/README.md

 Aimed at building a complete solution with :

- - angular 2 web application
+ - angular 2 typescript web application
- - ionic 2 mobile application
+ - ionic 2 typescript mobile application
- - electron desktop application
+ - electron angular 2 typescript desktop application
  - nodejs restapi for serving data to the angular, ionic and electron clients
  - squirrel update server for delivering desktop application updates
  - mysql database server in virtual and dockerized formats for primary storage